yuchen12345/ECE1724-Large-Language-Model-Inference-Service/README.md

 Our motivation for this project comes from two main observations.
 Firstly, backends such as vLLM depend heavily on Python.
 While Python provides rich machine learning libraries and efficient development capabilities, there exist constraints in concurrent and multithread performance, which are crucial for LLM inference services.
 One critical constraint arises from Python's Global Interpreter Lock (GIL), which allows only one thread to execute bytecode at a time, preventing multiple threads from executing bytecode simultaneously [1].
 Before the Python 3.13 version, there was no supported "no-GIL" option, and even in 3.13, the GIL removal is experimental and is not set as the default.
 Most deployed services still run builds where the GIL is enabled [2].
 While CUDA kernels and C++ extensions can release the GIL during heavy compute, the surrounding Python environment can still become a bottleneck under multi-user, real-time situation.
 Additionally, there are measurements that show CPython generally runs slower than other languages, such as Rust, due to interpreter and runtime overhead [3].
 Overall, Python-based inference stacks often face slower execution speed and concurrency performance issue, which can affect the latency of the system.

 Secondly, Python's memory management can be a problem in long-running services.
 Objects are freed only when nothing references them, which makes it easy to keep them alive by mistake—common cases include global caches or descriptors.
 For example, an empirical study of 671 open-source Python projects identified eight common memory leak patterns [4].
 In practice, services that run continuously may accumulate leaked memory until out-of-memory crashes.
-Also, Python's dynamic typing adds another risk: many mistakes, including wrong attribute names, mixing types. only show up at runtime.
+Also, Python's dynamic typing adds another risk: many mistakes (such as wrong attribute names, mixing types) only show up at runtime.
 This increases the chance of bugs slipping into production, making the framework error-prone.
 As a result, managing stability and memory efficiency in large, continuously running Python services can become a great challenge.

 To address these two limitations, we propose building an LLM inference service with Rust.
-Rust works without GIL, so CPU-bound tasks can run in parallel across cores, and its async ecosystem, such as Tokio, gives efficient, non-blocking I/O for token-streaming workloads.
+Rust works without GIL, so CPU-bound tasks can run in parallel across cores; Its async ecosystem, such as Tokio, gives efficient, non-blocking I/O for token-streaming workloads.
 Moreover, Rust's strict ownership and lifetime system ensures static and safe memory management, preventing memory leaks or race conditions.
 Rust enforces deterministic deallocation of space once an object goes out of scope, reducing the risk of slow leaks and late runtime bugs in long-running services.
-Rust also interoperates well with existing kernels and libraries such as CUDA or crates like candl, so we can reuse proven models while keeping the serving layer fast and safe.
+Rust also interoperates well with existing kernels and libraries such as CUDA or crates like Candle, allowing us to reuse proven model implementations while keeping the serving layer fast and memory-safe.
 Moreover, there is no widely adopted, production-grade Rust system for LLM inference compared to Python/C++; this gap, combined with Rust's strengths in concurrency, latency, and memory safety, motivates us to build a lightweight, reliable LLM inference service that supports real-time streaming outputs, manages multiple models efficiently, and keeps memory usage safe.

 ---